IgniteUI/indigo-design-docfx/en/patterns/grid.md

 > [!WARNING]
 > In Sketch, after inserting any of the Grid Patterns, you can trigger `Detach from Symbol` only if you need to alter the number of cells provided, in order to show all the dimensions of your data and insert as many visible records as you want.
 The individual Components and Features, however, must stay intact and not be detached!
+This applies for Figma too, where you'll need to select any of the Grid Patterns, right-click on it and choose "Detach instance".
+From there you can make any modifications you'd like.
 >
 > In Adobe XD you can add more cells than provided by duplicating columns and rows without ever having to ungroup the pattern itself.